Kourtney Kardashian: ‘Scott Disick Seems To Just Get Worse’

-Kourtney Kardashian posted a very cryptic picture on Snapchat, with the caption “Baby”.
+Kourtney Kardashian posted a very cryptic picture on Snapchat, with the caption “Baby.”
 The caption was super-imposed on a pair of shoes.
 This has fuelled the rumor that she is going to have another baby with Scott Disick.
 However, it seems like Kourtney Kardashian thinks Scott Disick is getting worse.

 Radar Online had also posted a video of Kourtney Kardashian talking to Kim Kardashian and Kris Jenner saying: “As time goes on, Scott seems to just get worse.”
 It seems like, despite the rumors of baby number four, Kourtney and Scott are not exactly getting along, Radar Online has reported.